How to Apply for Medicaid in New York

 - Any documentation of Supplementary Security Income (SSI) being received.

 An applicant must fill out the New York Medicaid application in its entirety, along with including any supporting documents that will be required by the Medicaid office.
-To learn more about acceptable forms of Medicaid application documentation, download our complementary Medicaid guide today.
+To learn more about acceptable documentation, download our free guide today.

 Information Not Required on New York Medicaid Applications